 The Wings of Hope program was established to help children coping with grief.
 This includes students who have experienced loss, whether it is through death, abandonment, divorce, or parental conflict.
 This program is child-centered and is designed so that participants can address their own issues and concerns while working as a group.

 Equine Assisted Learning has been proven to be highly effective for school groups.
 Students participate in a 10-week session, and groups of peers spend an hour and 15 minutes in an arena with the Walk About Hooves team; a therapist, an equine specialist and horses, engaging in activities that provide opportunities for personal insight and processing.

 Groups of students will be organized by age, ensuring similar stages of development for processing.
 Walk About Hooves has secured various facilities in the community to minimize transportation cost and time.
-Groups will be offered in North County, South County and Central County locations and will rotate as the demand requires.
-There will be three 8-10 week sessions offering 2-3 sessions per day:
+Groups will rotate in a South County locations as the demand requires.
+There will be three 8-10 week sessions.

 Please complete a Children's Health Care Application.